 A Capital Credit statement is sent to members annually notifying them of the allocation of margins for the previous year.
 When financial conditions permit, a general retirement (or refund) of capital can be made.
 These retired capital credits are then paid back to the individual member.
 It is our policy to retire the oldest capital credits first.
-The last capital credits retired were the remaining Capital Credits from 2002 and all of 2003.
+We have made general retirements through 2004.

 One challenge of distributing retired capital credits is keeping track of every member we owe.
 If you do have capital credits and leave our system, please keep us informed of your current address.
 The link to the right is list of past members that we are looking.
 Please review the list, and if you know the whereabouts of anybody on the list, contact us.